mehzaayesh-alt/quantum-feature-embeddings/README.md

-# learned quantum feature embeddings
+# Learned quantum feature embeddings

 Second project after the credit risk one, this time going after Qinetic's "Learned Quantum Feature Embeddings" line specifically - the idea that how